danott/webpack_rails/README.md

 Some of the pain with managing JavaScript dependencies in Rails comes from trying to shove NPM thinking inside of Sprockets thinking, which are completely different.
 Building a system with support for two different paradigms is not the goal of this project.

 If it's helpful, it can be thought of this way - we're trying to build an alternative asset pipeline, that lives at `/webpack` instead of `/assets`.
-This avoids running into unexpected behavior, and a clear division of labor between the tools.
+This avoids running into unexpected behavior, while providing clear division of labor between the tools.

 # Installation